This is how much solar energy already is produced with ‘my’ panels.

-Every now and then I give a presentation about the ‘inflationary universe,’ an adaptation and extension of my bachelor’s presentation, to local groups of the KNVWS, of which I am a member also.
+Every now and then I give a presentation about the subject I had chosen in the bachelor cosmology seminar I had been enrolled in before receiving my bachelor’s degree.
+The subject was the ‘inflationary universe,’ and I adapted and extended my bachelor’s presentation to an evening presentation for to local groups of the KNVWS, of which I am a member also.
 When I had finished writing about Hamilton what I had thought I had to write, and again was invited to give my presentation, I was very happy to be back in the universe.
 But knowing that continuing my studies is not in any way realizable in the near future, I also started to think that perhaps I do not want to become a cosmologist any more.

 Already from the first time I gave my presentation about the inflationary universe I have introduced myself by telling the audience that I do not believe inflation can be true, but that I am very happy to explain the theory to them, including why the problems with the Big Bang theory seemed to be solved so neatly.
 That I obviously cannot prove that inflation is not true, but that it just does not make much sense to me.
 But what also happened while I was working on Hamilton’s reputation was that I became more convinced that Erik Verlinde* may be right (and not just because the first course in relativity I was enrolled in was given by him :).
 I can proudly say that already before handing in my bachelor’s essay (August 2013) I told my mentor that if I had money (which I do not have) I would bet on Verlinde’s theory, against inflation.
 So instead of becoming a cosmologist myself it would be better to try to learn to explain his theory to my fellow KNVWS members.
 Some people do that very well already, but it would give me focus.

 But that will also take much time, and therefore my brother Rein thought that in the meantime it would be a nice idea (as a consolation for lost physics?) to also make a BookReader for my bachelor physics essays, which I once did love to write.
-Two of them, an essay on Teleportation and an essay in Dutch about the Higgs boson are in the Wayback Machine already, Anne’s page on mazaka.nl.
-Here it is a ‘work in progress,’ because I will translate the latter essay,** and my bachelor’s thesis, which should have formed a diptych with my master’s thesis, must be rewritten into an independent whole.
-I am looking forward to that.
+Two of them, an essay on Teleportation and an essay in Dutch about the Higgs boson are in the Wayback Machine already, Anne’s page on MaZaKa.NL.
+Here it is a ‘work in progress,’ because I am translating the latter essay.** And some day I will add my bachelor’s thesis, about relativity, which should have formed a diptych with my master’s thesis; it must be rewritten into an independent whole because I will not write a master’s thesis about inflation any more.
+I look forward to immersing myself into relativity again and rewriting that essay.

 Teleportation can be read in the Bookreader even though it is not a book: Teleportation.